corda/corda/docs/source/cordapp-advanced-concepts.rst

 The previous discussion explained the construction of a transaction that consumes one or more states.
 Now let's consider this from the perspective of somebody verifying a transaction they are presented with.
-The first thing it has to do is to ensure that the transaction was formed correctly and then execute the contract verification logic.
+The first thing the node has to do is to ensure that the transaction was formed correctly and then execute the contract verification logic.
 Given that the input states are already agreed to be valid facts, the attached code has to be compliant with their constraints.

-The output states are also objects created by a potential malicious node so they must be created with a valid constraint to ensure the validity of the future chain (:ref:`constraints_propagation`).
+.. note:: The output states created by this transaction must also specify constraints and, to prevent a malicious transaction creator specifying
+          constraints that enable their malicious code to take control of a state in a future transaction, these constraints must be consistent with those of any input states of the same type.
+This is explained more fully as part of the platform's 'constraints propagation' rules documentation :ref:`constraints_propagation` .

 The rule for contract code attachment validity checking is that for each state there must be one and only one attachment that contains the fully qualified contract class name.
 This attachment will be identified as the CorDapp JAR corresponding to that state and thus it must satisfy the constraint of that state.
 For example, if one state is signature constrained, the corresponding attachment must be signed by the key specified in the state.